 For previous entering classes, the average MCAT score is 505-507 within the Newfoundland and Labrador pool, with section scores being between 125-128.

 The fee to write the MCAT exam is $330 USD.
-Applicants experiencing financial difficulty may qualify for a fee reduction via the Association of Faculties of Medicine in Canada (AFMC) or via the Canadian fee assistance program at AAMC: MCAT Fee Assistance Program for Canadians.
+Applicants experiencing financial difficulty may qualify for a fee reduction via the Association of Faculties of Medicine in Canada (AFMC) or via the Canadian fee assistance program at AAMC: MCAT Fee Assistance.
 Receiving fee assistance from AAMC comes with several benefits in addition of a fee reduction to $135USD.
 Please note that applicants seeking financial assistance must be approved for the Fee Assistance Program prior to registering for the exam to receive reduced registration fees.
 Benefits of fee assistance are not retroactive; reimbursements are not issued after registration and scheduling of the exam.

 The AAMC has many resources to assist in MCAT preparation, many of which are free.
 As well, the Khan Academy offers a free prep course online with many practice passages to assist in studying.
 It is not necessary to complete an expensive MCAT prep course in order to do well on the exam.